 Keep your foot in the right position

 If your forward foot is left food, then you are a regular stance skater.
 And if the right foot is forward, then you skate as a goofy stance.
-Now get your position at correct place with the right foot positioning.
-Your front foot should be synchronized with the deck’s centre while the back foot is hanging half off the edge of the rear tail or kick.
+Now get your position at the correct place with the right foot positioning.
+Your front foot should be synchronized with the deck’s center while the back foot is hanging half off the edge of the rear tail or kick.